 - 1. Increase faculty to meet enrollment growth and drive student-faculty ratio below 20. - 2.
 Provide Student Services Specialists (one per 200 students) to enhance advising. - 3.
-Add freshman Faculty Associates in proportion to student enrollment growth (expected 2 minimum).

-ICAP= Individual Course Assessment Process; FAIT=Focus Area Improvement Team; AIM=Assessment & Improvement Meeting; SPART=Strategic Planning & Assessment Resource Team; OSDS=Office of Student Development and Success.
+Add freshman Faculty Associates in proportion to student enrollment growth (expected 2 minimum). - " ICAP= Individual Course Assessment Process; FAIT=Focus Area Improvement Team; AIM=Assessment & Improvement Meeting; SPART=Strategic Planning & Assessment Resource Team; OSDS=Office of Student Development and Success.

 - 4. Hire four faculty for Construction Management. - 5.
 Provide space, office staff, and six new faculty for Systems Engineering. - 6.
+An additional \$75k for the FLC and funding for a FLC Director. - 7.
 Increase scholarships available through development efforts. - A. COE Goal II: Attract and retain a diverse community of teaching scholars to educate students; generate, apply, and disseminate new knowledge; and contribute to economic development and growth. - B. Providing support for faculty as described in University Goals 2 & 5 lies at the heart of the corresponding college goal to maintain a productive community of scholars with strong research programs.

-- 1. Successfully start and promote the Institute for Biomedical Engineering Systems (IBES), the NC Motorsports and Automotive Research Center (NCMARC), and the Center for Lean Logistics and Engineered Systems (CLLES). - 2.
+Academic Affairs Goals AA3, AA4, AA6 and AA8 addresses an array of issues associated with scholarship, research and economic development. - C. Action Plans - 1.
+Successfully start and promote the Institute for Biomedical Engineering Systems (IBES), the NC Motorsports and Automotive Research Center (NCMARC), and the Center for Lean Logistics and Engineered Systems (CLLES). - 2.
 Launch a Department of Systems Engineering and its research programs. - 3.
 Recruit faculty to strengthen research programs. - 4.
 Prepare a proposal for a Sustainable Construction Research Center. - 5.
 Transition into new and old space with careful management of available space. - 6.
 Secure funds to have a faculty member serve as Associate Dean of Research with a 2-3 year term and the primary role of mentoring young faculty. - 7.
 Support appropriate reassignment of duty requests and attendance by faculty at professional development workshops. - 8.
 Explore opportunities with new degree programs, such as environmental engineering, facilities engineering, etc. - 9.
 Develop a plan to relocate departments and centers on CRI